Thousands more leave Syria's Ghouta, rebels await Russian decision

 DISPLACED PEOPLE SUBJECTED TO “SCREENING PROCESS”

-Backed by Russia and Iran, the government has repeatedly forced rebels to surrender areas and withdraw to Idlib.
+Backed by Russia and Iran, the government has repeatedly forced rebels to surrender areas and withdraw to Idlib, where the UN now describes situation as “catastrophic”.
 The opposition has called this a policy of “demographic change” aimed at forcing dissidents out of Syria’s main cities.

 State television, broadcasting from the outskirts of Arbin, showed buses moving along a dusty road through a wasteland of heavily damaged buildings.